-Labs: In addition to class lecture, we will have a lab period every Tuesday.
-These lab sessions will give you the opportunity to analyze real world data and apply the techniques you learn in class.
+Labs: In addition to class lecture, we will have a scheduled lab period every Friday.
+These lab sessions will give you the opportunity to analyze real world data (and eventually the client data) and apply the techniques you learn in class.
 The labs should help you master the course material and give you hands on experience with statistical software.
 It is absolutely important that you show up to labs on time and prepared.